 • Powdered cinnamon and icing sugar for dusting

-1. We start by putting all the milk (except a cup that we reserved) in a pot or saucepan (in my case I used a cocotte ), together with the lemon and orange peels (previously well cleaned and removed with a peeler avoiding the white part ), cinnamon stick, butter and vanilla extract.
+1. We start by putting all the milk (except one cup that we reserve) in a pot or saucepan (in my case I used a cocotte ), along with the lemon and orange peels (previously cleaned and removed with a peeler, avoiding the white part). ), the cinnamon stick, the butter and the vanilla extract.
 Heat it over medium heat until it boils.

 2. Next, we set it aside and reserve it, letting it infuse for a few minutes.

-3. We will mix the cup of cold milk that we had reserved with the Cornstarch, stirring well so that there are no lumps (which you will avoid if you pour the milk over the Cornstarch and not the other way around, and the ball-tipped whisk is a great help).
+3. We will mix the cup of cold milk that we had reserved with the cornstarch, stirring well so that there are no lumps (which you will avoid if you pour the milk over the cornstarch and not the other way around, and the ball-tipped whisk is very helpful).

-4. Meanwhile, in another pot, with the help of the electric rods at minimum speed, beat the yolks and the sugar until the mixture whitens.
+4. Meanwhile, in another pot we beat, with the help of the electric rods at minimum speed, the yolks and the sugar until the mixture whitens.
 Add the cup of milk with the cornmeal, beating well, and then pour the flavored milk through a strainer.
-Cook over medium heat, stirring constantly, for about 10-12 minutes until thickened.
+We will put over medium heat, stirring constantly, for about 10-12 minutes until it thickens.

 7. After that time, we have to fry the preparation.
-To fry*, pour (being careful not to break it) the curdled cream onto a plate or tray, cut into rectangles or squares, pass each piece in flour (normal wheat) and beaten egg; fry in a pan with plenty of oil, over medium heat so that the egg does not burn.
-We will take them out when they are golden and we will put them on absorbent paper to remove any excess oil.
+To fry*, we will overturn (careful not to break it) the curdled cream on a plate or tray, we will cut into rectangles or squares, we will pass each piece in flour (normal wheat) and beaten egg; Fry in a frying pan with abundant oil, over medium heat so that the egg does not burn.
+We will take them out when they are already golden and we will put them on absorbent paper to remove any excess oil.

-8. When we have finished frying them, let them cool a bit and sprinkle, with a strainer, sugar mixed with a teaspoon of cinnamon powder.
-And these delicacies are ready!
+8. When we have finished frying them, let them cool down a bit and sprinkle, through a sieve, sugar mixed with a teaspoon of ground cinnamon.
+And these delights are ready!

 GRADES (*):

-• The mold to use is a choice that is going to taste.
-I like fried milk finer, but there are those who prefer thicker cuts of fried milk, because based on this we will choose the source.
+• The mold to use is a choice that goes to tastes.
+I like fried milk thinner, but there are those who prefer thicker cuts of fried milk, because depending on this we will choose the source.

 • For frying, we recommend using an iron skillet .
-They catch and retain a lot of temperature, ideal for making fried foods.
-In addition, they do not incorporate non-stick coatings (not recommended for cooking at high temperatures), they are 100% natural and durable for years and years in the kitchen.
+They catch and retain a lot of temperature, ideal for frying.
+In addition, they do not incorporate non-stick (not recommended for cooking at high temperatures), they are 100% natural and durable for years and years in the kitchen.

-• Remember that you must change the oil every several fried pieces, because we do not want the squares of fried milk to be browned by the remains of the egg in the oil.
+• Remember that you must change the oil every few fried pieces, because we do not want the fried milk squares to remain browned due to the remains of egg in the oil.

-Author of the recipe: Patry de Sabores & Momentos
+Author of the recipe: Patry from Sabores & Momentos

 Comments